 How to Help Your Ill Family Member

-A great deal of misinformation exists regarding the legal requirements for communication between mental health providers and family members of a person with a severe biological brain disease.
+A great deal of misinformation exists regarding the legal requirements for communication between behavioral health providers and family members of a person with a severe biological brain disease.
 Among those is a requirement that consideration must be given to relevant evidence presented by family members and to the historical course of a person’s illness.
-A two page form has been developed to help family members present this information to mental health providers, which you can find below in the following threshold languages.
+A two page form has been developed to help family members present this information to behavioral health providers, which you can find below in the following County's five threshold languages.